All Episodes

 It's transformational.

-I mean it was made for the times.
+He's made for the times.

-It saved lives, saved how many it saved this from being so exponentially worse.
+It saved lives, saved how many, it saved this from being so exponentially worse.

 Now, Governor Cuomo on the show yesterday, to his credit, said, yep, that was a good call.